-Researchers have reported the use of CRISPR based gene editing technology in combination with antiviral drugs to treat HIV in mice.
+Researchers, publishing in Nature Communications, have reported the use of CRISPR based gene editing technology in combination with antiviral drugs to treat HIV in mice.

 Dr Jonathan Stoye, Group Leader, Retrovirus-Host Interactions Laboratory, The Francis Crick Institute, said: